I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 • heuristic(based on feelings and intuition)

-• algorithm(based on informed decisions, the study of information and analysis).
+• algorithm(based on informed decisions, study of information and analysis).

 Ideally, there should be harmony between rational thinking and intuition.

-In addition, the manner of solving problems largely depends on the type of personality and temperament.
-So, extroverts prefer not to think for a long time, but to start acting right away, and introverts - they analyze a lot and can "hang" for a long time before making a decision.
-Both of these strategies can fail: the extrovert will eventually break the woods, and the introvert will remain sitting in the problem and waiting for it to be resolved on its own.
+In addition, the manner in which you solve problems largely depends on your personality type and temperament.
+Thus, extroverts prefer not to think for a long time, but to immediately begin to act, while introverts analyze a lot and can “freeze” for a long time before making a decision.
+Both of these strategies can fail: the extrovert will end up messing things up, and the introvert will remain stuck in the problem and wait for it to resolve itself.

 Basic rules for decision making

-There are some rules to follow when in doubt when making a decision.
+There are some rules that you should follow if you are in doubt while making a decision.

-1. Remember your life priorities and stick to them strictly.
-Think about what is really important to you and what you work for, study for, etc. Often values and priorities are artificially substituted by society.
+1. Remember your life priorities and adhere to them strictly.
+Think about what is really important to you and why you work, study, etc. Often values and priorities are artificially replaced by society.

-For example, the principle of "money for the sake of money" is becoming fashionable.
-When getting a job, think about what you really value and why are you doing it?
-If you value your family and communication with children very much, a high-paying job with constant processing may just not suit you.
-By keeping the focus on the essentials, making decisions becomes much easier.
+For example, The principle of “money for money’s sake” is becoming fashionable.
+When applying for a job, think about what you really value and why are you doing it?
+If you really value family and communication with children, a highly paid job with constant processing It might just not suit you.
+By keeping your attention on the main thing, making decisions becomes much easier.

 2. Try it if possible.
-You can ponder indefinitely on the topic of what would happen if you went and did something, or you can just try and then make a decision.
+You can think endlessly about what would happen if you went and did something, or you can just try and then make a decision.

-3. Limit the number of options.
+3. Limit your options.
 You should have a choice, but remember that the abundance of options does not help, but, on the contrary, makes it difficult to make a decision.

-4. Come up with an algorithm of actions if a certain situation arises.
+4. Come up with an algorithm of actions if a certain situation occurs.

-For example, if you started your own business, but after a year it has not started to generate income, you stop investing in a loss-making company.
-Such "backup" algorithms allow you to calculate risks and hedge against an unfavorable course of the situation.
+Eg, if you started your own business, but after a year it has not started generating income, you stop investing in an unprofitable enterprise.
+Such “backup” algorithms allow you to calculate risks and insure yourself in case of an unfavorable course of the situation.

-5. Seek advice from close and more experienced people...
-At the same time, it is important to be able to process these tips.
-Of course, the opinion from the outside and the information received is very important.
-Keep in mind, however, that sometimes people give advice by projecting their own fears and failures onto your life.
-Be careful and don't go with other people's opinions.
+5. Seek advice from loved ones and more experienced people.
+It is important to be able to process these tips.
+Of course, outside opinions and information received are very important.
+However, do not forget that sometimes people give advice by projecting their own fears and failures onto your life.
+Be careful and don't be influenced by other people's opinions.

-6. Voice the problem several times...
-Seeking advice is useful not so much to hear advice as to talk about a situation.
+6. State the problem several times.
+Seeking advice is useful not so much to hear advice as to talk through the situation.
 When we repeat our question several times, already at the moment of speaking, new unexpected thoughts and ideas come to us.

-7. Stop thinking and analyzing and just act...
-Sometimes we do not lose anything in a given situation, so why waste our time and energy on thinking?
-Wherever there is no loss, act promptly and decisively.
+7. Stop thinking and analyzing and just act.
+Sometimes we have nothing to lose in a given situation, so why waste your time and energy thinking about it?
+Wherever there are no losses, act immediately and decisively.

-8. Postpone the decision until tomorrow...
-Sometimes it is much easier to weigh and make a decision with a fresh mind.
+8. Postpone your decision until tomorrow.
+Sometimes weighing and making a decision is much easier with a fresh mind.
 In addition, sometimes it is useful to rely on your subconscious and ask yourself an exciting question at night.
-Perhaps the first thought that comes to mind right after waking up will turn out to be the right option.
+Perhaps the first thought that comes to mind immediately after waking up will turn out to be the right option.

-9. Limit the time to make a decision.
+9. Limit the time for making a decision.
 The law of forced efficiency comes into force.

-10. Rely not only on your experience, but also on the current changes in the situation.
+10. Rely not only on your experience, but also on current changes in the situation.

 11. If you have made decisions, act immediately!

 1. Don't turn off your intuition.
-It is still worth listening to your body and "signs from above".
+It’s still worth listening to your body and “signs from above.”

-2. Do not delay making a decision and implementing it.
-Otherwise, you will remain sitting with a problem.
+2. Do not delay in making a decision and implementing it.
+Otherwise, you will remain stuck with the problem.

 3. Never regret the decisions you make.
-Remember, there is no perfect course of action.
-Everything that happens to us happens for something and is already the most correct decision.
-Maybe, having made a different solution, there would have been much more problems?
+Remember that there is no ideal course of action.
+Everything that happens to us happens for a reason and is already the most correct decision.
+Maybe if we had made a different decision, there would have been a lot more problems?

-4. Do not overuse advice and do not ask everyone in a row.
+4. Do not abuse advice and do not ask everyone.

 5. Don't shift responsibility for your life to someone else.